abdul4rehman215/CIS-Top-20-Controls/lab06-monitoring-and-analysis-of-audit-logs/troubleshooting.md

-# 🛠️ Troubleshooting Guide — Lab 06: Monitoring & Analysis of Audit Logs (CIS Control 6)
+# 🛠️ Troubleshooting Guide — Lab 06: Monitoring & Analysis of Audit Logs (CIS Controls)

 > This guide covers common issues when enabling, collecting, and analyzing audit logs on Windows and Linux.